 Come for the bees, stay for the honey!

 Step into the life of a honeybee at the Parry Sound and Area Community Apiary.
-Learn about these hardworking insects and get up close to the busy beehives!
 The apiary is located in the traditional territory of the Anishinabek and other Indigenous nations.
 The word for honey is aamoo-ziinzibaakwad.

-From Monday to Friday, drop into the amazing apiary to watch bees at work and view the nearby pollinator garden supplying the nectar.
+Drop by the amazing apiary to watch bees at work and view the nearby pollinator garden supplying the nectar.
 Learn about other local pollinators and plants during your visit to see how beautiful a wildlife garden can be!
-On weekends, please book your tours in advance.
-Tours are by donation.

-People of all ages will enjoy this experience.
+People of all ages will enjoy strolling through this area.
 Wheelchair accessible, washrooms and free parking available on site.

 Species at Risk in the Spotlight